This tool calculates the outstanding need

 with your buyer, based on the volume of business coming and payment terms granted.
 It compares then the result (theoretical credit limit

 ) with its financial capabilities to determine the acceptable credit limit

-The tool offers by default 2 financial criteria: the Tangible Net Worth (TNW, equity minus intangible assets) and turnover.
+- The Tangible Net Worth (TNW, equity minus intangible assets)

 , the acceptable credit limit